qutip/qutip-qip/docs/source/qip-simulator.rst

 .. testcode::

-  from qutip.qip.circuit import CircuitSimulator
+  from qutip_qip.circuit import CircuitSimulator

   sim = CircuitSimulator(qc, state=zero_state)

 This initializes the simulator object and carries out any pre-computation required.
 There are two ways to carry out state evolution with the simulator.
-The primary way is to use the :meth:`~qutip.qip.circuit.CircuitSimulator.run` and :meth:`~qutip.qip.circuit.CircuitSimulator.run_statistics` functions just like before (only now with the :class:`~qutip.qip.circuit.CircuitSimulator` class).
+The primary way is to use the :meth:`.CircuitSimulator.run` and :meth:`.CircuitSimulator.run_statistics` functions just like before (only now with the :class:`.CircuitSimulator` class).

-The :class:`~qutip.qip.circuit.CircuitSimulator` class also enables stepping through the circuit:
+The :class:`.CircuitSimulator` class also enables stepping through the circuit:

 .. testcode::